 Policy Name: Front-of-package labeling amendment to the General Labeling Specifications for Prepackaged Foods and Non-Alcoholic Beverages–Commercial and Health Information, Mexico

-Overview: The lower legislative house in Mexico has passed a bill that requires food manufacturers to add warnings to their front-of-package (FOP) labeling for foods that are declared by the Official Mexican Standards (NOM) to be high in sugar, sodium, or saturated fat.
+Overview: Mexico passed a law in late January 2020 that requires food manufacturers to add warnings to their front-of-package (FOP) labeling for foods that are declared by the Official Mexican Standards (NOM) to be high in sugar, sodium, or saturated fat.
 Warnings that caution against children consuming items containing caffeine or artificial sweeteners will also be required.

 Population: 128 million

 Food Policy category: Diet and Nutrition